Peeping Tom (1960 film): Plot

 Helen goes out to dinner with Mark, persuading him to leave his camera behind for once, and briefly kisses him once they return.
-Her mother finds his behavior peculiar, being aware, despite her blindness, that Mark often looks through Helen's window.
+Her mother finds his behaviour peculiar, being aware, despite her blindness, that Mark often looks through Helen's window.
 She is waiting inside Mark's flat after his evening out with her daughter.
 Unable to wait until she leaves due to his compulsion, he begins screening his latest snuff film with her still in the room.
 She senses how emotionally disturbed he is and threatens to move, but Mark reassures her that he will never photograph or film Helen.

 A psychiatrist is called to the set to counsel Pauline.
 He chats with Mark and is familiar with his father's work.
 The psychiatrist relates the details of the conversation to the police, noting that Mark has "his father's eyes".
 Mark is tailed by the police to the newsagents, where he takes photographs of pin-up model Milly.
 Shortly afterwards, it emerges that Mark has killed Milly.

 Helen, who is curious about Mark's films, finally runs one of them.
 She becomes upset and then frightened when he catches her.
 Mark reveals that his father not only filmed his experiments on him, but recorded them and has wired the house, and he plays a recording of her with her boyfriend.
 Mark makes his films so that he can capture the fear of his victims.
 He has mounted a mirror on his camera so that he can film his victims' reactions as they see their own impending deaths.
-He points the tripod's blade towards Helen's throat and we see her reaction distorted in the mirror, but he cannot kill her.
+He points the tripod's blade towards Helen's throat and we see her reaction distorted in the mirror, but he cannot bring himself to kill her.

 The police approach and Mark hears their sirens.
 As he planned from the very beginning, he impales himself on the knife with the camera running, providing the finale for his documentary.
 Helen cries over Mark's dead body as the police enter the room.
 As the scene fades, we hear a recording of his father calling him a good boy.